tpoechtrager/gpu-pcie-bench/README.md

 - OpenCL runtime and drivers installed
 - GPU with OpenCL support
-- For cross-compilation: MinGW-w64 toolchain + Windows OpenCL SDK
+- For cross-compilation: MinGW-w64 toolchain + Windows OpenCL SDK (included in the repo)

 ---